sethallenford/ChatGem/README.md

 # Chat Gem💎
 ♊Activated!

-In game proximity voice chat for World of Warcraft Classic Era guild members.
+Spell Sounds for World of Warcraft Classic